Spry

 UX Design & Approach

-Requirement gathering and project debriefing
+Requirement gathering and project debrief

-Virtual assistance (exercise) design
+Virtual assistance exercise design

 Supporting modules

-UI design
+UI design and visual system

 Posture cases and Design thinking

 The platform digitally maps the user's skeleton and the movement points to identify the degree of exercise correctness.
 We identified six matrices using which we can signal a user whether they have maintained the correct posture.
+Key metrics were: Angle, Direction, Motion/Speed, Distance, Arcs and Rhythm